cchristensen-sz/IdentityProofing/README.md

 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/1e64e168db0311151a92167f2bed709fddabf636/img/Selfie%20Submit.png" width="30%"/>

-- Ensure that you see the results from your proofing activity, and then you're all set!
+- Ensure that you see the results from your proofing activity.
+You have completed Government ID verification!

 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/b4dd27657f7be4a75696ee6855fee44bf285469f/img/Proofing%20completion%20.png" width="30%"/>

 ### Mobile Match fail over to Government ID Verification
+- This workflow is a combination of Mobile Match and Government ID Verification.
+You will:
+-  **Select Your Country**
+-  If you are US based, you will proceed to the [Mobile Match workflow] (.
+-  If you successfully verify your identity

 ## Troubleshooting
 If you run into challenges, the following should be attempted before contacting support: